Celytic/Wine-Game-Compatibilities/Game-list.md

 # uno!
 Ubisoft's launcher makes this a royal pain in the ass; their servers were having issues at the time, but I have yet to test the game.
 Will update when I have more.
+UPDATE: You can run this if you install Ubisoft Connect (UPlay, whatever) but if you go into a multiplayer game, you will crash your game and freeze everyone else's games.
+(Sorry, Matt.)

 # Call of Duty: Infinite Warfare
 I used Glorious Eggroll's Proton 6.
 Cancel shader caching; you'll be there all fucking night, and it won't do much from my testing.
 Only have tested Zombies in Spaceland, but it ran fine after the map was loaded in for a minute or so.
 Still more to test.